TylerMorgan142/Project4/README.md

 - As a Site User I can register for an account so that make my own reviews and interact with others people's

-- As a Site User I can view a list of reviews so that I can select one to read

 - As a Site User I can open up a review so that I can read the whole thing

 - As a Site User I can give games a rating on a scale of 1-10 so that I can easily convey my opinion on a game